TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 So— I find myself wondering what to say.
 The fact that someone out there is reading— is listening—

-I could tell you about the genocide happening in Gaza.
+I could tell you about the genocide in Gaza.
 I could tell you about the different kind of genocide happening here.
 I could give you some advice, or cheer you up— wake you up, or calm you down—

 I could write about something important.
 About the struggle I experience to get my medicine and exist.
 Or I could write about the— I can't possibly find— It's hard to— Too many times I've— It's beyond— It feels—